d3borah/debs_learning_spark/README.md

     * .parallelizePairs()
       * *Parallelize a tuple collection into a PairRDD (only needed in Java)*
 * .wholeTextFile()
   * *Whole file loaded at once.
-Often used with unstructured data, or records spanning multiple lines, which need to be parsed from the whole file.*
+Often used with unstructured data, or records spanning multiple lines, which need to be parsed from the whole file. returns tuple of (fileName, content)*
 * .textFile()
   * *Loads only the necessary lines from file.
 Can be more efficient in case of node loss, etc.*